 - The province invests heavily in digital infrastructure and positions itself as a digital hub.
 Concurrently, Bali has also aimed to attract digital nomads via its Work from Bali campaign

-By Doris LIEW
+Article By Doris LIEW